petershin/liferay-learn/docs/reference/latest/en/training-material/building-enterprise-websites-with-liferay-exercises.md

   - ./building-enterprise-websites-with-liferay-exercises/day-3-exercises-for-building-enterprise-websites-with-liferay.md
 ---

-# Building Enterprise Websites with Liferay exercises
+# Building Enterprise Websites with Liferay Exercises

-Unleash your Liferay DXP potential with our immersive course, Building Enterprise Websites with Liferay.
-Designed to equip you with the skills and knowledge needed to create robust and scalable web solutions, this course delves into a wide range of topics, from foundational concepts to advanced techniques.
-Through engaging exercises and real-world examples, you'll gain hands-on experience and learn best practices that will elevate your Liferay development journey.
+These exercises supplement the Building Enterprise Websites with Liferay video training and provide an opportunity to solidify your learning.
+Through hands-on experience and real-world examples, you'll gain the skills and knowledge needed to create robust and scalable Liferay solutions.

-Dive into the exercises in this section to solidify your learnings from the Building Enterprise Websites with Liferay course.

-Check out the full course content here: [Building Enterprise Websites with Liferay](../../../../../docs/courses/latest/en/building-enterprise-websites-with-liferay.md).

 ::::{grid} 2
 :gutter: 3 3 3 3